TluwaniMS/ES6-Essentials/README.md

 The `Spread operator` allows us to join array elements  or object properties into another array or object

 ## 14. Javascript Promise

+A Javascript `Promise` is a representation of a value/data that is still to be.

+* `Producing Code`:

+Code that is responsible for getting the required values/data

+* `Consuming Code`:

+Code that must wait for the producer to deliver the required data to be consumed or perform the defined data manipulations

 ## 15. Javascript setTimeout
 ## 16. Javascript setInterval